RoundingWellOS/marionette.toolkit/docs/component.md

 and showing it in the component's `region`.

-The "show" event and corresponding `onShow` method are triggered after building and rendering the `currentView` into the component's `region`.
+The "show" event and corresponding `onShow` method are triggered after building and rendering the view into the component's `region`.

 ```js